Attack vectors

 You can quickly launch a BlackNoise Attack Vector from the Resources > Attack Vectors page.
 Simply click the Create attack vector button in the top right and provide a name (alias) for this Attack Vector.

-Next, copy the docker command from the screen and paste it into the terminal of the hots deployed for that purpose (check prerequisites from the Setup section: https://doc.blacknoise.co/p/FtdVpP2Qnl33xq/1-Deploy-an-Attack-Vector ).
+Next, copy the docker command from the screen and paste it into the terminal of the host deployed for that purpose (check prerequisites from the Setup section: https://doc.blacknoise.co/p/FtdVpP2Qnl33xq/1-Deploy-an-Attack-Vector ).

 The attack Vector shows up in the web app list.
 The container image is downloaded and started.
 Once the authentication between the Docker container and the BlackNoise web app is done, the Attack Vector is ready to use (ie. operational).
 This is shown by a green dot.
 It can now be used in an attack campaign.